 I meet with close to 500 families a year.
-Each family has a unique situation but more times the questions and concerns are the same.
-So, since you’re here with me now and have navigated towards this page I have given you a comprehensive list of questions with answers to help you with your Medicaid education.
-Remember, I’m an experienced New Jersey Medicaid Lawyer, and you can always come in and see me for more answers to your particular questions.
+Each family has a unique situation, but more often than not, the questions and legal issues are similar.
+Since you’re here with me now and have navigated to this page, I’ve provided a comprehensive list of questions and answers to support your Medicaid education.
+Remember, I’m an experienced New Jersey Medicaid Lawyer, and you can always schedule an appointment, come in, and see me for answers to your particular questions.

-If a person is going to transfer assets, do they need to do it more than five (5) years prior to entering a nursing home?
+If a person is going to transfer assets, do they need to do it more than five (5) years before entering a nursing home?

 No, not always.
 The five (5) years is simply a look back.
-If transfers occurred more than the five (5) years look back, there is no penalty.
-If transfers occurred during the five (5) year look back, there is a penalty.
+If transfers occurred more than five (5) years look back, there is no penalty.
+If transfers occurred during the five (5) year look-back, there is a penalty.
 In most instances, the penalty is significantly shorter than five (5) years.

 Is it too late to do Medicaid Planning if someone is close to being admitted or is already in a nursing home?